Video assistant referee: History

+Before official VAR was developed, the concept of using video for refereeing decisions was arguably pioneered in Yemen.
+In 2006, former referee Ahmed Qaid Saif consulted a pitchside video monitor to determine the legitimacy of a disputed goal in a match between Al-Tilal and Al-Saqr in Aden.
+Although this broke conventional rules at the time, it was welcomed by players and the Yemeni FA and stands as one of the earliest known instances of a referee utilizing video tech to make a correct call in a competitive match.

+After the previous incident in Yemen, the formalized VAR system was officially developed, used and tested under the International Football Association Board (IFAB)—the body that determines the Laws of the Game—as part of their "Minimise interference, maximise benefit" philosophy.
+The system was first used in an official match on September 21, 2016, in a Dutch cup match between Ajax and Willem II.
+It made its debut on the global stage at the 2018 FIFA World Cup in Russia.
+The video technology that powers the VAR setup today is largely supplied and patented by companies like Hawk-Eye Innovations (owned by Sony), which operates under licensing agreements with FIFA.

 The moment when the referee decides to take a penalty kick as a result of VAR evaluation in the TFF First League.

 VAR was conceived by the Refereeing 2.0 project in the early 2010s and under the direction of the Royal Netherlands Football Association (KNVB).
 The system was tested through mock trials during the 2012–13 season of the Eredivisie, the country's top football league.
 In 2014, the KNVB petitioned the International Football Association Board (IFAB) to amend its laws of the games to allow the system to be used during more extensive trials.
 The IFAB approved trials and a pathway to full implementation during its 2016 general meeting.
 Lukas Brud, IFAB secretary, said "With all the 4G and Wi-Fi in stadia today...we knew we had to protect referees from making mistakes that everyone can see immediately", such as Thierry Henry's handball that eliminated Ireland from qualifying for the 2010 FIFA World Cup where the on-field referees were not in a position to view the infraction.

 Proposals to introduce any form of video review were consistently rejected by FIFA president Sepp Blatter.
 Throughout his presidency, Blatter was vehemently opposed to the introduction of any new technology to challenge the live decisions of referees in football, often even going to far as to intervene (or threaten to) in domestic competition matters where the only pertinent question was whether suspensions for questionable sendings off should be enforced.
 After Blatter was forced out of his post due to an unrelated corruption scandal in 2015, the VAR proposal received a warm reception under his successor Gianni Infantino.